 Industry observers speculate that Samsung could add a budget model of the Galaxy Z series, with some expecting the South Korean tech giant to introduce a double-folding smartphone to its portfolio.

-Samsung was the dominant player in the global foldable smartphone market last year, accounting for an 87 per cent share on a unit basis, according to market tracker Display Supply Chain Consultants (DSCC).
+Last year, Samsung was the dominant player in the global foldable smartphone market, accounting for an 87 per cent share on a unit basis, according to market tracker Display Supply Chain Consultants (DSCC).